Skip to main content

 commit everything

-You will see your commit appear and a button prompting you to publish your branch.
-Hit Publish branch as 'origin/main' and your Repository will be populated with the files in your Repl.
+Select Push branch as 'origin/main' and your repository will be populated with the files from your Repl.

 Stage and commit all files

-To add and commit all changed files to your commit, provide a commit message and click Stage and commit all changes.
+To add and commit all changed files to your commit, Provide a commit message and select Stage and commit all changes.

 Stage files

-To stage a single file, click the "+" icon on the right-hand-side of it.
-This does the equivalent of running git add <file>.
+To stage a single file, click the "+" icon on the right-hand-side of the specific file.
+This action is equivalent to running git add <file-name>.

-To stage all changed files, click Stage All.
-This does the equivalent of git add .
+To stage all changed files, select Stage All.
+This action is equivalent to git add .

 stage a single file

-To unstage all files, click Unstage All.
-This does the equivalent of git reset .
+To discard the changes from all the files, select Discard All.
+This action is equivalent to git reset .

-Note: Be cautious with this action as it will reset the file to its value when last tracked by Git.
-If the file did not exist in the latest version of your branch, it will be deleted.
+This action will reset the file to its state when last tracked by Git.
+If the file did not exist in the latest version of your branch, the file will be deleted.

 Branches